paulofelipefeitosa/functional-programming/README.md

 # functional-programming
-Some algorithms and data structures implementations with Haskell
+Implementation of algorithms and data structures with Haskell.